Linux build

 ./Update.sh

-2. Extract the assets in Unreal\CarlaUE4\Content\Carla.
+2. Extract the assets in ${CARLA_UE4_ROOT}/Unreal/CarlaUE4/Content/Carla.
 If the path doesn't exist, create it.

 3. Extract the file with a command similar to the following:

-tar -xvzf <assets_file_name>.tar.gz.tar -C /path/to/carla/Unreal/CarlaUE4/Content/Carla
+tar -xvzf <assets_archive>.tar.gz.tar -C ${CARLA_UE4_ROOT}$/Unreal/CarlaUE4/Content/Carla

-Build CARLA
+Build CARLA with Make

+The following commands should be run from the root folder of the CARLA repository that you earlier downloaded or cloned with git.
 There are two parts to the build process for CARLA, compiling the client and compiling the server.

-1. Compile the Python API client:
+1. Compile the Python API client

 The Python API client grants control over the simulation.
 Compilation of the Python API client is required the first time you build CARLA and again after you perform any updates.
 After the client is compiled, you will be able to run scripts to interact with the simulation.